top of page

 Example:

-If you have a skill that could help someone—whether it's writing, graphic design, legal advice, or even babysitting—offer it for free.
-Time is a valuable resource, and giving yours can be incredibly supportive.
+If you have a skill that could help someone—such as writing, graphic design, or even babysitting—offer it for free.
+Time is valuable, and giving yours can be incredibly supportive.

 Example:

 A friend was launching a blog and needed help with content creation.
-I offered to write a few guest posts, which gave her the content she needed while also boosting her credibility.
+I offered to write a few guest posts, providing her the content she needed while boosting her credibility.

 If someone is shy or lacks confidence, stepping in to speak for them can be incredibly helpful.
-Whether it’s in a meeting or on a public platform, your voice can make sure their thoughts and opinions are heard.
+Your voice ensures their thoughts and opinions are heard.

 Example:

-In a board meeting, I noticed one of my team members struggling to make their point.
-I stepped in and summarized their ideas, making sure the decision-makers heard their perspective.
+In a board meeting, I noticed a team member struggling to make their point.
+I stepped in and summarized their ideas, ensuring decision-makers heard their perspective.

-Showing up is a simple but meaningful form of advocacy.
-Whether it’s a concert, a protest, or a public speaking event, your presence can demonstrate your support and help boost their visibility.
+Showing up is a meaningful form of advocacy.
+Whether it’s a concert, protest, or speaking event, your presence demonstrates support and helps boost visibility.

 Example:

-A friend of mine organized a charity event, and I made sure to attend, even though I had a busy schedule.
-My attendance helped create a stronger turnout and showed her that I believe in her cause.
+A friend of mine organized a charity event, and I made sure to attend, even with a busy schedule.
+My attendance helped create a stronger turnout and showed her I believe in her cause.

 Example:

-When a colleague was preparing for a big presentation, I took a few minutes to tell them how capable they were.
-That small encouragement gave them the confidence to perform exceptionally well.
+When a colleague prepared for a big presentation, I took a few minutes to encourage them.
+That small encouragement gave them the confidence needed to perform exceptionally well.

-When someone speaks up on an issue, amplifying their message by retweeting, sharing, or commenting can help their voice reach more people.
+When someone speaks up on an issue, amplifying their message can help their voice reach more people.
+Retweet, share, or comment to help spread the word.

 Example:

 A friend posted a powerful essay about body image on their blog.
-I shared it on all my social media platforms, which helped it reach hundreds more readers, some of whom shared their own stories in the comments.
+I shared it on all my social media platforms, helping it reach hundreds more readers.

-If someone you know is involved in a charity, cause, or nonprofit, donating (whether financially or with goods) can make a huge difference in their efforts.
+If someone is involved in a charity or nonprofit, donating (financially or with goods) can make a huge difference in their efforts.

 Example:

-I donated clothes and household items to a friend’s organization, which provides resources to women fleeing domestic violence.
-It was a simple gesture, but it meant a lot to those in need.
+I donated clothes and household items to a friend’s organization that provides resources to women fleeing domestic violence.
+It was a simple gesture but meant a lot to those in need.

 Example:

-A mentee asked for feedback on their resume, and I took the time to suggest improvements that made it more polished and marketable.
+A mentee asked for feedback on their resume.
+I took the time to suggest improvements that made it more polished.
 That advice helped them land their dream job.

 Preparation is key to taking advantage of opportunities.
-Help someone rehearse for a job interview, review their portfolio, or practice a pitch.
+Help someone rehearse for a job interview or practice a pitch.

 Example:

-If a colleague is being overlooked or mistreated at work, standing up for them in meetings or advocating for them during performance reviews can make a huge difference.
+If a colleague is being overlooked at work, standing up for them can make a difference.

 Example:

-In a team meeting, I noticed that one of my coworkers wasn’t getting the recognition they deserved.
-I made a point to highlight their achievements and pushed for their involvement in an important project.
+In a team meeting, I noticed a coworker wasn’t getting the recognition they deserved.
+I highlighted their achievements and pushed for their involvement in an important project.

-If you witness discrimination or injustice, speak out and take a stand.
-Your voice can help challenge harmful behaviors and create positive change.
+Witnessing discrimination or injustice?
+Speak out and take a stand.
+Your voice can challenge harmful behaviors and foster positive change.

 Example:

 During a social event, I overheard someone making an offensive comment about a marginalized group.
-I calmly called out the comment and shared my perspective, advocating for respect and inclusivity.
+I calmly called it out, advocating for respect and inclusivity.

 Offer your expertise and experience to help someone grow.
-Mentoring isn’t just about giving advice—it’s about sharing your knowledge and being there for someone as they navigate challenges.
+Mentoring is about sharing knowledge and being there as they navigate challenges.

 Example:

 I mentored a young professional on navigating corporate politics.
-By sharing my experiences and advice, I helped them feel more confident in their role and better equipped to handle workplace challenges.
+By sharing experiences, I helped them feel confident in their role.

 Example:

-A former colleague asked me to write a recommendation for a graduate program they were applying to.
-I highlighted their strengths and work ethic, and they were accepted into the program.
+A former colleague asked me to write a recommendation for a graduate program.
+I highlighted their strengths, and they were accepted!

 Help someone gain exposure by sharing their work with your network.
-Whether it’s their writing, artwork, or business, promoting their work can open up new opportunities.
+Promoting their writing, artwork, or and business opens new opportunities.

 Example:

-A friend of mine is an independent filmmaker.
-I shared one of her short films on my social media, which led to more views and, eventually, a collaboration with a larger production company.
+A friend is an independent filmmaker.
+I shared one of her short films on my social media, leading to more views and a collaboration with a larger production company.

-Make sure to acknowledge and credit others for their work, ideas, or contributions, especially when they’re not getting the recognition they deserve.
+Make sure to acknowledge and credit others for their work, especially when they’re not getting the recognition they deserve.

 Example:

-In a collaborative project at work, I made sure to mention my colleague’s contributions in our final presentation, ensuring they got credit for their hard work.
+In a collaborative project, I made sure to mention my colleague’s contributions in our presentation.
+They had worked hard, and I wanted to highlight their input.

-If someone is being unfairly criticized or their reputation is being harmed, step in to defend them, especially when they’re unable to do so themselves.
+If someone is unfairly criticized, step in to defend them when they can’t do so themselves.

 Example:

-A friend of mine was being unjustly blamed for a project failure at work.
-I took the initiative to clarify the situation to management, highlighting her contributions and pointing out the factors outside her control.
+A friend was being unjustly blamed for a project failure at work.
+I took the initiative to clarify the situation to management, highlighting her contributions.

-Whether it's finding financial aid, legal help, or job leads, providing valuable resources can significantly help someone who is struggling to find the right opportunities.
+Find financial aid, legal help, or job leads for someone who struggles to find the right opportunities.

 Example:

-If you’re in a position to help someone get a job, project, or opportunity, actively create that space for them.
+If you can help someone get a job or project, actively create that space.

 Example: